In today’s psalms we see David elevate the Word of God:

-When David says that the Lord’s words are pure and have been purified seven times, David is saying that the word of God is perfect, without error.
-Later in the story, Paul will tell us why it is so important for us to know the word of God – “All scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Timothy 3:16).
+So when David says that the Lord’s words are pure and have been purified seven times, David is saying that the Word of God is perfect, without error.
+Later in the Story, Paul will tell us why it is so important for us to know the Word of God – “All scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Timothy 3:16).

 1) The Bible is the only book that predicts future events that actually happen.
-Plus, it is made up of sixty-six books written by over forty authors over a one thousand five hundred year period in three different languages, and it all goes together to tell One Story!
+Plus, it is made up of 66 books written by over 40 authors over a 1,500 year period in 3 different languages and it all goes together to tell One Story! 🤯

 2) There are numerous outside manuscripts and archeological findings that support events recorded in the Bible.

-3) Many have been killed over the years trying to pass this story along.
-Once we get to Jesus’ resurrection, we will read about men who go from being scared and hiding to boldly proclaiming the Good News of Jesus.
-Most of these men will eventually be brutally murdered for their faith, but the story of Jesus will continue to spread.
-In 1536, William Tyndale, an English scholar, was strangled and burned at the stake for translating the Bible into English for us to read today.
-And there are many, many more testimonies of people laying down their lives to spread this story.
+3) Many have been killed over the years trying to pass this Story along.
+Once we get to Jesus’s resurrection, we will read about men who go from being scared and hiding to boldly proclaiming the Good News of Jesus.
+Most of these men will eventually be brutally murdered for their faith but the Story of Jesus will continue to spread.
+In 1536, William Tyndale, an English scholar, was strangled and burnt at the stake for translating the Bible into English for us to read today.
+And there are many, many more stories of people laying down their lives to spread this Story.
 Why would they do that?
 Because they encountered the living God and it forever changed their lives.
-Would all these people, over all these years, do that for a story that wasn’t true?!
+Would all these people, over all these years, do that for a Story that wasn’t true?!

 As King David says today, “The fool has said in his heart, ‘There is no God.’
 They are corrupt, they have done abominable works, there is none who does good.
 The Lord looks down from heaven upon the children of men, to see if there are any who understand, who seek God” (Psalm 14:1-2).

 The Lord is always assessing His creation as we saw during the Creation Era when God looked down and saw nothing but evil and wickedness in the hearts and minds of the people; so the Lord sent a flood to destroy the earth.
-However, there was salvation for the ones who believed in the Lord and believed that His word was true.
-Noah and his seven family members were saved by grace through faith, and that same salvation is available today for anyone who puts his trust in Jesus Christ.
+However, there was salvation for the ones who believed in the Lord and believed that His Word was true.
+Noah and his seven family members were saved by grace through faith and that same salvation is available today for anyone who puts their trust in Jesus Christ.